Updated July 2024

 When the Soviet Union collapsed in 1991, the resulting humanitarian crisis drove world leaders to take action.
 Millions of people were displaced, hunger was rampant, and leaders were forced to take a closer look at international crime.

 The resultant surge in crime that crossed national boundaries led the United Nations to adopt what became known as the “Palermo Protocol” in 2000.
 This new resolution specifically targeted transnational crime, including human trafficking.
 That same year, the U.S. passed the Trafficking Victims Protection Act (TVPA) to develop guidelines and procedures against commercial human trafficking.
 The TVPA was the first-ever comprehensive law to take on human trafficking.
-Besides offering protections and grants to victims, the TVPA set the gold standard, a three-pronged approach to eradicating human trafficking at every level: prevention, protection and prosecution.
+Besides offering protections and grants to victims, the TVPA set a gold standard, a three-pronged approach to eradicating human trafficking at every level: prevention, protection and prosecution.

 What does TIP stand for?